Herculoxz/MARIO/3_simulation_rviz/README.md

 Then initially set all values to zero , to get the default position of the manipulator .
 After this you can now check for different values.

-As you give the input , you can observe how the manipulator moved according to your input values of angles between links.
+As you give the input in the terminal , you can observe how the manipulator moved according to your input values of angles between links.